 7sparsified: [0.0, 0.0, 0.2, 1.2]On the SFT models and tasks it evaluates, DARE finds substantial redundancy in task-vector entries and improves several downstream merge methods after drop-and-rescale preprocessing.[8]
 For a new checkpoint family, density remains a tuned parameter: compare unsparsified and DARE-preprocessed merges on every required task slice.

 SLERP is a geometric interpolation rule.
 It follows an angular arc between normalized vector directions rather than the chord used by linear interpolation.
-It is not an algorithm for discovering a low-loss path around an incompatible-model ridge.
+It isn't an algorithm for discovering a low-loss path around an incompatible-model ridge.

 Rather than interpolating directions along a straight line, SLERP[9] interpolates along a sphere.
-The cleanest way to write the geometry is in terms of normalized directions:
+Write the geometry in terms of normalized directions:

 where is the interpolation factor (from 0 to 1) and is the angle between normalized weight vectors.
-Practical merge implementations may handle magnitude separately after interpolating direction, which is what the code below does.
+Practical merge implementations may handle magnitude separately after interpolating direction, as the code does here.

 SLERP was introduced for computer graphics to interpolate rotations represented as quaternions.[9]
 That source establishes its geometry, not downstream quality for neural-network weight merges.
 Use a SLERP checkpoint as another candidate and measure loss and required tasks just as you would for a linear merge.

-The slerp function demonstrates this geometric interpolation.
+The slerp function performs this geometric interpolation.
 It takes two unnormalized vectors and an interpolation factor t, projects them onto a unit sphere, computes the interpolation, and returns the combined vector:

 1import torch